gbif/ipt/Launch.md

 ## Introduction

-A checklist to recording the process of how to release and launch a new version of the IPT.
+A checklist documenting the ordered steps of the release and launch procedure of the IPT.
 Learn as you go - review and adjust the process to streamline it.

 ## Pre-release steps